MRNA vaccine: Development

 The first human clinical trial using ex vivo dendritic cells transfected with mRNA encoding tumor antigens (therapeutic cancer mRNA vaccine) was started in 2001.
 Four years later, the successful use of modified nucleosides as a method to transport mRNA inside cells without setting off the body's defense system was reported.
 Clinical trial results of an mRNA vaccine directly injected into the body against cancer cells were reported in 2008.

 BioNTech in 2008, and Moderna in 2010, were founded to develop mRNA biotechnologies.
 The US research agency DARPA launched at this time the biotechnology research program ADEPT to develop emerging technologies for the US military.
 The agency recognized the potential of nucleic acid technology for defense against pandemics and began to invest in the field.
 DARPA grants were seen as a vote of confidence that in turn encouraged other government agencies and private investors to invest in mRNA technology.
 DARPA awarded at the time a $25 million grant to Moderna.

 The first human clinical trials using an mRNA vaccine against an infectious agent (rabies) began in 2013.
 Over the next few years, clinical trials of mRNA vaccines for a number of other viruses were started. mRNA vaccines for human use were studied for infectious agents such as influenza, Zika virus, cytomegalovirus, and Chikungunya virus.

-Acceleration
+Authorizations of COVID-19 vaccines

 The COVID-19 pandemic, and sequencing of the causative virus SARS-CoV-2 at the beginning of 2020, led to the rapid development of the first approved mRNA vaccines.
 BioNTech and Moderna in December of the same year obtained approval for their mRNA-based COVID-19 vaccines.
-On 2 December, seven days after its final eight-week trial, the UK Medicines and Healthcare products Regulatory Agency (MHRA) became the first global medicines regulator in history to approve an mRNA vaccine, granting emergency authorization for Pfizer–BioNTech's BNT162b2 COVID-19 vaccine for widespread use.
-On 11 December, the FDA gave emergency use authorization for the Pfizer–BioNTech COVID-19 vaccine and a week later similar approval for the Moderna COVID-19 vaccine.
+In December 2020, the UK Medicines and Healthcare products Regulatory Agency (MHRA) became the first global medicines regulator in history to approve an mRNA vaccine, granting emergency authorization for Pfizer–BioNTech's BNT162b2 COVID-19 vaccine for widespread use.
+Also, in December 2020, the US Food and Drug Administration gave emergency use authorization for the Pfizer–BioNTech COVID-19 vaccine and the Moderna COVID-19 vaccine.

+Other vaccines

+In May 2024, Moderna's mResvia, an mRNA respiratory syncytial virus vaccine, was authorized for medical use in the United States.

+The company's mCombriax, a combined messenger RNA vaccine for protection against influenza and COVID19 was authorized for marketing in the European Union in February 2026.
+Their influenza vaccine, mFlusiva (mRNA-1010), was approved for medical use in the United States in August 2026 for people over the age of 50.